 Rhyme Time Facilitator

-Assist Library staff plan and deliver a pre-school aged children’s program consisting of the signing of nursery rhymes accompanied by simple musical instruments on Thursday mornings.
+Assist Library staff plan and deliver a pre-school aged children’s program consisting of the singing of nursery rhymes accompanied by simple musical instruments on Thursday mornings.
 Experience / qualifications in early Childhood Development is an advantage but not essential.

 How to get involved

 It’s easy to register your interest - simply click here!
 You will be connected to our volunteer database, where you will just need to answer a few questions to complete your application.

 Alternatively, if you would like more information about the above vacancies, contact the Volunteer and Community Programs Coordinator on 8269 5355 or email us at email@example.com.

 Prospect Branch are looking for new volunteers to join their team.
 Join other like minded people and enjoy the friendly camaraderie of the Prospect branch whilst you assist in providing an important service to the community.
 The prospect branch are looking for drivers, delivery helpers and kitchen helpers.
 Ring Rosey on 0417 874081 for more information.